 Honey has been used medicinally for thousands of years – Aristotle referred to pale honey as being “good as a salve for sore eyes and wounds” – but it is only more recently that significant research has been done on the different properties of honey.
 The use of honey in medicine has traditionally been categorised as ‘alternate medicine‘, although given the research below it could be argued in many areas it is becoming far more mainstream.

-The following article tries to highlight some of the health benefits non pasteurised (from our perspective ideally local) honey has to offer:
+The following article tries to highlight some of the health benefits non pasteurised (from our perspective ideally local honey) has to offer.
+There has also been some new research in 2019 which summarises and links out to several bits of further research.
+It can be accessed for free here.

 Is all Honey the Same?